Smoking is banned within 10 metres of children's public playground equipment.

 Even where there are no signs, smoking is still prohibited.
 'No Smoking' or 'Smoking Prohibited' signs may be erected or displayed in the vicinity of children's playground equipment to indicate that smoking is not permitted within 10 metres of the playground equipment.

-Authorised officers under the Tobacco Products Regulation Act 1997 will be responsible for enforcing this law.
+Authorised officers under the Tobacco and E-Cigarette Products Act 1997 are responsible for enforcing this law.

 What is the fine?